standard/standard/README.md

 }
 ```

-### Can I use a custom JS parser for bleeding-edge ES6 or ES7 support?
+### Can I use a custom JS parser for bleeding-edge ES next support?

 `standard` supports custom JS parsers.
 To use a custom parser, install it from npm
 (example: `npm install babel-eslint`) and add this to your `package.json`: